quinnmil/scout-test-apps/django/README.md

 $ python -X dev app.py runserver  # -X dev only supported on Python 3.7+
 ```

-You should see startup logging from Django and Starlette.
+You should see startup logging from Django and Scout.

 **Third,** visit pages in your browser, such as http://localhost:8080/ .